muesli/life/life.md

 - 10/2010 Released Tomahawk Player to the public
 - 2010-~ Maintainer and lead developer of Tomahawk
 - 04/2013-~ Go slowly becomes my new favorite toy
+- 2014-~ Maintainer and lead developer of Beehive